Frequently Asked Questions

 • Model/Technology: Wrong model selection or misunderstanding of model limitations

-The bootcamp addresses all five barriers systematically—building habits, selecting appropriate use cases, understanding model capabilities, teaching effective prompting, and integrating AI into your actual workflows.
+The bootcamp addresses all five systematically—building habits, selecting appropriate use cases, understanding model capabilities, teaching effective prompting, and integrating AI into your actual workflows.

 Ready to avoid the common AI adoption pitfalls?

-Book a Strategy Session
+Book a Free AI Strategy Session

 What Makes Us Different